• Skip to primary navigation

 Conclusion:

-To conclude if we follow the above steps user can build special and good working self-oscillating circuit.
+To conclude, if we follow the above steps user can build special and good working self-oscillating circuit.

-This 220V SMPS Circuit using One Transistor give adjustable voltage and there is no need for complex IC or optocoupler.
+Hence, this 220V SMPS Circuit using One Transistor give adjustable voltage and there is no need for complex IC or optocoupler.

 References: